Talcum Powder Composition in Cosmetics

 • foundation

-All of these products were bought from metropolitan area retail stores of Washington D.C.
+These products were bought from metropolitan area retail stores in Washington, D.C.

-The survey did not find any traces or structures of asbestos fibers in any of the cosmetic products containing talcum powder or cosmetic-grade raw material talcum powder.
-The results of the study were limited due to the number of products tested and the only four out of nine talc suppliers that agreed to submit samples.
-The FDA did find these results to be informative, however, the conclusion of this survey did not confirm that a majority or even all of the cosmetic products that contain talc sold in the United States today to be asbestos-free.
+The survey did not find traces or structures of asbestos fibers in any cosmetic products containing talcum powder or cosmetic-grade raw material talcum powder.
+The study’s results were limited due to the number of products tested and the only four of nine talc suppliers that agreed to submit samples.
+The FDA did find these results to be informative.
+However, the conclusion of this survey did not confirm that a majority or even all of the cosmetic products that contain talc sold in the United States today are asbestos-free.

 Are Your Cosmetics Making You Sick?

-When shopping for cosmetics, be sure to always read the product ingredient label.
+When shopping for cosmetics, always read the product ingredient label.
 Some ingredients used in cosmetics may cause harm to some of its consumers.
-If you find that certain cosmetic products are affecting the biology of your skin, it’s time to schedule an appointment with a dermatologist.
+If you find that certain cosmetic products are affecting your skin’s biology, it’s time to schedule an appointment with a dermatologist.
 A dermatologist is a doctor that specializes in the treatment of hair, mucous membranes, nails, and skin.
-A visit to your local dermatologist can assist you by choosing products that are found suitable for your unique skin type.
-A dermatologist may also help you by offering you a list of ingredients that are found in cosmetic products that may lead to dermatological injuries through extended use.
+A visit to your local dermatologist can assist you in choosing products that are found suitable for your unique skin type.
+A dermatologist may also help you by offering a list of ingredients in cosmetic products that may lead to dermatological injuries through extended use.

 Similar Content by Edward Smith: